-Desde allá, a first feature from Venezuelan Lorenzo Vigas, won the Golden Lion for Best Film in Competition at last year’s Venice Film Festival.
+Desde allá (From Afar), a first feature from Venezuelan filmmaker Lorenzo Vigas, won the Golden Lion for Best Film in Competition at last year's Venice Film Festival.
 Desde allá paints a very particular Caracas-set love story between Armando, a wealthy middle-aged man who makes dentures for a living, and Elder, a local teenager he solicits for sex.

 The existence of these two films, in such proximity, posits a new sub-genre within the increasingly diverse movement of queer-themed stories in art-house cinema.
 Despite a strikingly similar premise, Desde allá and Eastern Boys exhibit quite diverse narrative voices and even more disparate conclusions.
 What do their opening sequences communicate of the socio-political realities of Caracas, and Paris?
 What elements remain?

 These aren't simply stories of bleak middle-aged men cruising for rent boys; they're love stories that evolve into social contracts, expose the transactional nature of relationships, and offer a new lens of inquiry into the bond between father and son, citizen and state.

 Desde allá opens on a group of teenagers hanging about the streets of Caracas.
 Trash litters the street; the frame, while sunny, is de-saturated.
 A form creeps into the static composition and focus racks to his face: middle-aged, his gaze on the teenagers.
 In a single shot that at once demonstrates an arresting command of cinematography to reveal a character's alienated inner state, and a trust in the audience to fill in the blanks, the man walks toward the teenagers— focus lingers on the absent place where he once stood.